2022 Queensland Darts Masters

-The 2022 PalmerBet Queensland Darts Masters was the first staging of the tournament by the Professional Darts Corporation, and the fourth entry in the 2022 World Series of Darts.
-The tournament featured 16 players (eight 'elite' PDC players and eight regional qualifiers) and was held at the Townsville Entertainment and Convention Centre in Townsville, Australia on 12–13 August 2022.
+The 2022 Queensland Darts Masters, known for sponsorship reasons as the 2022 PalmerBet Queensland Darts Masters, was the first staging of the tournament by the Professional Darts Corporation, and the fourth entry in the 2022 World Series of Darts.
+The tournament featured 16 players (eight 'elite' PDC players and eight regional qualifiers) and was held at the Townsville Entertainment and Convention Centre in Townsville, Australia on 12 to 13 August 2022.